 That month ended the 3rd week of December with an exam, after enjoying the Momiji season in Tokyo and its surroundings.
 There was no significant stake for me as I wasn’t there to look for a job or to pass to the following class.
 But still, my classmates and I were working hard every day after class in a nearby café.
 When the results came, I was hoping for good results but not a score of 95%!
 On the one hand, I felt proud, but at the same time, I was far from a simple fluent conversation.
 How frustrating!

-How much did the language school?
+How much was the language school?

 For a 3-month intensive class, including all the bank fees and additional books I had to pay on arrival, the total cost was about 1800€, so 600€ per month.
-I had benchmarked other language schools and SNG (Shinjuku Nihon Gakkō) wasn’t the cheapest but definitely not the most expensive neither (I met students at different language schools who paid 10,000€ for the same period!).
+I had benchmarked other language schools and SNG (Shinjuku Nihon Gakkō) wasn’t the cheapest but definitely not the most expensive either (I met students at different language schools who paid 10,000€ for the same period!).

 How much was my accommodation at the share house?